 On September 29, 2015, Telemu and LNG PNG filed the necessary documents with the Department of Petroleum and Energy ("DPE") to assume operatorship of PPL 486 and PRL 13 with immediate effect.
 On November 11, 2015, the necessary documents were filed with the DPE for the re-transfer of a 40% interest in PPL 486 and PRL 13 back to Telemu and LNG PNG, respectively.
 These re-transfers require Minister acknowledgement.
 As of the date of these financial statements, this acknowledgement has not been received.

-Notes to the unaudited condensed consolidated interim financial statements (Expressed in Canadian dollars)
+Notes to the unaudited condensed consolidated interim financial statements (Expressed in Canadian dollars, except number of shares and per share amounts)

 (a) Papua New Guinea (continued)

 (ii) Licenses